marzuf/CAS_ADS-1/index.md

 Questions, comments or suggestions ?
 Don't hesitate to [contact me](mailto:zufferey.marie@bluewin.ch) !

+### Varia

+I received the permission to put this material online.
+Some files are under specific licenses (see directly in the files).
+By respect for the authors, mention their name if you use this material.

+Last but most importantly, support the [GRAAL](http://graal-defenseanimale.org) !

 <!-- ```markdown
 - Module 1: data acquisition and management
 - Module 2: statistical inference for data science